judus/argon-workflows/readme.md

 ## Transition Behavior

-If a handler emits a signal (via `HandlerResult::$signals`), that takes precedence over the static transition.
+If a handler "emits" a signal (via `HandlerResult::$signals`), that takes precedence over the static transition.

 ```php
 return new HandlerResult(